Summary

 The Excel CHOOSECOLS function returns specific columns from an array or range.
 The columns to return are provided as numbers in separate arguments.
 Each number corresponds to the numeric index of a column in the source array.
 The result from CHOOSECOLS is always a single array that spills onto the worksheet.

-The first argument in the CHOOSECOLS function is array.
-Array can be a range, or an array from another formula.
-Additional arguments are in the form col_num1col_num2col_num3, etc. Each number represents a specific column to extract from the array, and should be supplied as a whole number.
+The first argument in the CHOOSECOLS function is the array, which can be a range, an array constant, or an array generated by another formula.
+Additional arguments are in the form: col_num1, col_num2, col_num3, etc., and should be the numeric index of the column to extract.

 Basic usage